oracle/fmw-chef-cookbook/README.md

 - Provide Chef Resources & Providers
 - Provide example Chef recipes to give you a jumpstart
 - Which should be minimal
-- Should be easy to create your own recipes or manifests
+- Should be easy to create your own recipes
 - Model driven
 - should detect changes
 - Use all the available test frameworks to test our code like